 Compliance and certification requirements for hiring registered nurses

+Each has its own regulatory guidelines and policies set by the state, which must be followed throughout the recruitment process to maintain registered nurse staffing compliance.
 In addition, facilities must stay aware of evolving regulatory expectations to keep their processes current.
-By doing so, recruiters can also meet the broader RN compliance requirements expected across healthcare systems.
+By doing so, recruiters can also meet the broader registered nurse compliance requirements expected across healthcare systems.

 The legal requirements for practicing as a registered nurse in the USA include obtaining a state-specific license and meeting the required qualifications.
 The minimum qualification requirement for nurses consists of a bachelor’s degree in nursing, an associate’s degree in nursing, or a diploma from a university accredited by the board.

-Even though this legal requirement verification seems simple, other state regulatory guidelines and policies, as well as the RN’s primary responsibilities, complicate the RN hiring process.
+Even though this legal requirement verification seems simple, other state regulatory guidelines and policies, as well as the primary responsibilities, complicate the RN recruiting process.
+Healthcare facilities must also consider legal factors when recruiting a nurse to avoid noncompliance risks and maintain safe, accountable staffing practices.

 Legal and compliance challenges healthcare facilities face when they hire RNs